 How safe is your Sage?
-That’s the question posed by researchers from the School of Biological Sciences after finding more than a quarter of samples of the popular herb were adulterated – some by as much as 58%.
+That’s the question posed by researchers at the Institute for Global Food Security (IGFS) at Queen’s University Belfast after finding more than a quarter of samples of the popular herb were adulterated – some by as much as 58%.

 In this latest study, 19 samples of Sage were examined between August and September 2020 at IGFS in Belfast.
 The samples were bought from major online retailers; all the well-known UK supermarkets; and smaller, independent shops such as ethnic grocery stores.

 What might be reassuring for some consumers is that none of the brands sold by the big UK supermarket chains was found to be fraudulent.
 Only some Sage sold by online retailers and smaller independents was found to have been bulked out with olive leaves and/or leaves from other trees.
 While the leaves detected are not believed to be harmful, food fraud always carries the potential for food-safety and public-health hazards.